mohamed-kamal-fathy/Deezer-Automation-Web-Project/README.md

-# Deezer Automation Testing Project
+# Real World Deezer web Automation Project
 **This is an end-to-end automation test framework for the Real World **Deezer web application**, implemented using **Java**, **Selenium WebDriver**, **TestNG**, and **Allure Reporting**.
 The project follows the **Page Object Model (POM)** design pattern and includes logging, screenshots, and test configuration via properties files.**

  ## 🚀 Technologies Used